|

 NEXCOM, a US$50 million Taiwanese company founded in 1992, specializes in industrial and embedded computing, blade servers, and network security appliances.
 In April of 2008, the company expanded into the mobile computer market with three small tablet computers.

-The new line will include three models, the MTC 2100 for logistics applications, the MTC 2100-MD for medical and point-of-sale markets, and the ruggedized MRC 2100.
+The new line includes three models, the MTC 2100 for logistics applications, the MTC 2100-MD for medical and point-of-sale markets, and the ruggedized MRC 2100.
 All three share a compact, well protected housing, an 8.4-inch sunlight readable touchscreen display, and fanless design thanks to using Intel's new and very energy-efficient Atom processors.

 The MTC 2100-MD, in addition to sporting a white housing as is currently fashionable for medical computing equipment, has an onboard RFID reader for use with RFID tag applications.